-Our church office is open from 8 a.m. until 2:30 p.m., Monday through Friday.
+Our church office is now open from 9 a.m. until 2:00 p.m., Monday, Wednesday and Friday.
 We are closed on all federal holidays.
 In November, we are open on Veterans Day and closed the Friday following Thanksgiving.
 We are here to support and assist you with your needs related to your interactions with FPC and its ministries, including but not limited to Property Management Ministry, Stewardship & Finance Ministry, Deacons, room reservations and general office related inquiries.
 You can contact us by email at firstname.lastname@example.org or at 703-273-5300.

 Henry G. Brinton became senior pastor of Fairfax Presbyterian Church in 2001, after serving Calvary Presbyterian Church in Alexandria, Virginia, and First United Church of Christ in Milford, Connecticut.
 After growing up in Bowie, Maryland, he was educated at Duke University and Yale Divinity School.
 In 1985, he married Nancy, who works as a health consultant, and together they have two adult children, Sadie and Sam.
 He is inspired by FPC’s goal of being an “uncommon Christian community,” and has always been drawn to the church’s signature Scripture verse, “my house shall be a house of prayer for all peoples” (Isaiah 56:7).